 You'll learn how to find and retain talent with these experts

-Jeff Toister is an author, consultant, and trainer who helps customer service teams unlock their hidden potential.
+Jeff Toister is an author, consultant, and trainer who helps customer service teams unlock hidden potential.

 He is president of Toister Performance Solutions, Inc., a consulting firm that helps companies improve customer service.
 Jeff has appeared on numerous lists of top customer service experts including Global Gurus' World's Top 30 Customer Service Professionals, ICMI's Top 50 Thought Leaders to Follow on Twitter, and HDI's Top 25 Thought Leaders in Technical Support and Service Management.